-This Standard is the Code of Conduct adopted by Organic Land Care professionals certified by SOUL.
-This document also acts as a guideline and resource for all who are interested in Organic Land Care.
+This Standard is the Code of Conduct adopted by Organic Land Care professionals accredited and certified by SOUL.
+This document also acts as a guideline and resource for all who are interested in Organic Land Care, including organic food production.